linode/docs/docs/databases/mysql/install-and-configure-mysql-workbench-on-ubuntu.md

     ![MySQL Workbench Query](/docs/assets/mysql-workbench-query.png "MySQL Workbench Query")

-The sample database provides a sandbox to test configurations and how to integrate them into your workflow.
+The sample database provides a sandbox in which to test configurations and show how to integrate them into your workflow.
 MySQL Workbench offers a graphical interface to view database models in addition to building queries.
-While there are a lot of features, there are free and commercial lightweight alternatives available depending on needs of the user.
+While there are plenty of features, free and commercial, lightweight alternatives are available, depending on needs of the user.
 MySQL Workbench remains a great choice for most database administration tasks.